justinschmitz97/WebToGPT/data/reactblog.md

 * ✅ Experimental: Released at React Conf 2024, primarily for feedback from early adopters.
 * ✅ Public Beta: Available today, for feedback from the wider community.
-* 🚧 Release Candidate (RC): React Compiler works for the majority of rule\-following apps and libraries without issue.
+* 🚧 Release Candidate (RC): React Compiler works for the majority of rule-following apps and libraries without issue.
 * 🚧 General Availability: After final feedback period from the community.

 These releases also include the compiler’s ESLint plugin, which surfaces diagnostics statically analyzed by the compiler.
-We plan to combine the existing eslint\-plugin\-react\-hooks plugin with the compiler’s ESLint plugin, so only one plugin needs to be installed.
+We plan to combine the existing eslint-plugin-react-hooks plugin with the compiler’s ESLint plugin, so only one plugin needs to be installed.

-Post\-Stable, we plan to add more compiler optimizations and improvements.
+Post-Stable, we plan to add more compiler optimizations and improvements.
 This includes both continual improvements to automatic memoization, and new optimizations altogether, with minimal to no change of product code.
 Upgrading to each new release of the compiler is aimed to be straightforward, and each upgrade will continue to improve performance and add better handling of diverse JavaScript and React patterns.

 Throughout this process, we also plan to prototype an IDE extension for React.
 It is still very early in research, so we expect to be able to share more of our findings with you in a future React Labs blog post.